20 FAQs people ask about your responsibilities as a director.

 Your contract of employment should be approved by the board of directors.
 If your company grants you a term of employment that guarantees you at least two years of employment (including where a contract for less than two years gives you the option to extend it beyond two years), then it must also be approved by the shareholders.
 There are special rules as to the notice period to be given to shareholders before approval is given - take advice.

 Also, a copy of your contract must always be available for inspection by members.

 Sparqa Legal has a customisable service agreement you can use to document a director’s contract of employment.

 8. What returns do we have to make to Companies House?

 You are also required to file a copy of your annual report and accounts at Companies House each year.
-Private company reports and accounts must be filed within nine months.
-Company reports and accounts for public companies must be submitted within six months.
+Private company reports and accounts must be filed within nine months of the end of their accounting reference period.

 There are automatic civil penalties for late filing of annual accounts at Companies House, depending on how late they are.
 These are doubled for persistent failure to file annual accounts on time.